nightconcept/boba-site/project/boba-learn.md

 The final set of exercises will challenge you to solve problems by writing `match` statements that handle both `Option` and `Result` types, reinforcing the learning from the last three chapters.

-## Chapter 16: Guaranteed Cleanup: defer and panic
+## Guaranteed Cleanup: defer and panic

 ## Guaranteed Cleanup with `defer`